Sage64/Whirled/README.md

 That symbol must be added in the main event to the avatar using "GMControl.AddSprites( <class_name> );" any amount of these can be added this way

-Currently, any sprite itself that needs to be drawn multiple times must also be exported for actionscript, but this class name cannot be the same as its sprite name.
-Any workaround for this is fine as the classname itself isnt important, I choose to stick a "c_" infront of it e.g spr_watercooler_parts -> c_spr_watercooler_parts

 <img width="1292" height="825" alt="image" src="https://github.com/user-attachments/assets/134fd21e-d728-4325-8071-621116a15936" />
 <img width="851" height="429" alt="image" src="https://github.com/user-attachments/assets/bdc6fd65-ab73-4230-87df-46777210ade6" />